rich00feld/RestoratiON/README.md

    ![Run App](images/run-app.png)

-The app will initialize and ask if you want to install the **Shiny** package, click yes.
+The app will initialize and may ask if you want to install the **Shiny** package, click yes.

  ![Shiny Yes](images/shiny-yes.png)

 When the app first runs it may take a while to install all the dependent packages, but this will only occur once in a given installation, and not occur if the app is re-run.
+If you experience errors, sometimes closing RStudio and repeating step 6 can resolve issues.

 ---